ElectronSutra/venture/pages/the-realm/immaculates/practice.md

 any of the other excuses that humans use to avoid their responsibilities.
 For many practitioners, the Philosophy is a somewhat distant thing, and they are content to merely live their lives in accordance with their station and sometimes go to the temple for advice or service.
+They trust that monks and spiritual leaders will direct them on the right course.